radiantearth/stac-api-spec/fragments/filter/README.md

 While these do seem quite complex to write and understand, keep in mind that query construction will likely be done with a more ergonomic SDK, and query parsing will be done with the help of a ABNF grammar and OpenAPI schema.

-From the Queryables above, a client could then form the following example filter expressions.

-These parameters/fields must be supported by the Item Search endpoint and Items resource (`/collections/$collectionId/items`).
+These parameters/fields must be supported by the STAC Item Search endpoint and OAFeat Features resource (`/collections/$collectionId/items`).

 ## Examples